threefoldtech/0-db/README.md

 machine running 0-db to adapt itself when something happen.

 To use the hook system, just set `--hook /path/to/executable` on argument.
 The file must be executable, no shell are invoked.
+Executing a shell script with shebang is valid.

-When 0-db starts, it create it own pseudo `identifier` based on listening address/port/socket.
+When 0-db starts, it create it's own pseudo `identifier` based on listening address/port/socket.
 This id is used on hooks arguments.

-First argument is `Hook Name`, second argument is `Generated ID`, next arguments depends of the hook.
+First argument is `Hook name`, second argument is `Generated ID`, next arguments depends of the hook.

 Current supported hooks: